mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

   takeN_ :: Int -> s -> Maybe (Tokens s, s)
 ```

-As you can see `takeN_` returns `Tokens s` thing, where `Tokens` is a new
+As you can see, `takeN_` returns `Tokens s` thing, where `Tokens` is a new
-associated type function of the `Stream` type class.
-It's the same as stream
+associated type of the `Stream` type class.
+It's the same as stream type for
-type for built-in streams (`String`, strict and lazy `Text` and
+built-in streams (`String`, strict and lazy `Text` and `ByteString`), but it
-`ByteString`), but it may be desirable to have something that differs from
+may be desirable to have something that differs from the stream type `s`
-the stream type `s` when working with custom streams.
+when working with custom streams.

 `take1_` is our old workhorse `uncons` under different name—truly the most
 common operation in parsing (basis of the `token` primitive), but we'll talk